Code

 Surviving exomoons as tracers of planet-mass black holes — and a technosignature of planetary conversion

 A sufficiently advanced civilization may convert its home planet into a planet-mass black hole — an Earth-mass black hole has a Schwarzschild radius of about nine millimetres and a Hawking temperature of about 0.02 K, so it is effectively dark.
-Because the conversion is approximately mass-conserving, a pre-existing moon survives on essentially its original orbit and becomes a luminous test particle tracing the gravity of an invisible primary.
+Because the conversion is approximately mass-conserving, a pre-existing moon survives on essentially its original orbit and becomes an occulting test particle tracing the gravity of an invisible primary.

 from lastmoon.figures.signal_amplitudes import plot_signal_amplitudes